How do I choose a great Civil Celebrant?

 - dress and presentation consistent with expectations, venue and guests

-- fixed price guarantee on adherence to an agreed Service Agreement
+- fixed price guarantee on adherence to an agreed written Service Agreement

 To augment these basic levels of service, the following options can be provided to varying degrees as mutually agreed…